 - Where will YOU feel most comfortable to have your baby (at home, in a birth center, or in a hospital).

 - Would you prefer a midwife or an OB for your maternity care and follow-up appointments after birth.

-Before you pick your care provider, think about what you would like for your birth: how do you want to labour, which positions would you like to try, how do you want the baby to be handled after they are born.
+Before you pick your care provider, think about what you would like for your birth: how do you want to labor, which positions would you like to try, how do you want the baby to be handled after they are born.
 Think about all these questions and write down what you would like.
-Write down where you are flexible and where you aren't.
+Write down where you are flexible and where you aren’t.

 Bring this list to the meet and greet appointment with your care provider and ask them about their views.
 You will quickly grasp their openness to your ideas.
 If they aren’t open for a dialogue, it is best find someone else.